philc/book-notes/philosophy/a guide to the good life - william irvine.md

 * Increasingly discerning tastes is a curse.
   * "People who achieve luxurious lifestyles are rarely satisfied: experiencing luxury only whets their appetite for even more luxury."
-* Musonious: eat for nourishment, and favor foods that require little prep.
+* Musonious on food: eat for nourishment, and favor foods that require little prep.
 * "Life's necessities are cheap and easily obtainable.
 Those who crave luxury typically have to spend considerable time and energy to attain [and maintain] it; those who eschew luxury can devote this same time and energy to other, more worthwhile undertakings."